GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 1. [Select or create a Google Cloud project.](https://console.cloud.google.com/projectselector2/home/dashboard)
 2. [Enable billing for your project.](https://support.google.com/cloud/answer/6293499#enable-billing)
-3. [Enable API](https://console.cloud.google.com/flows/enableapi?apiid=compute.googleapis.com,spanner.googleapis.com) for Compute Engine and Spanner.
+3. [Enable API](https://console.cloud.google.com/flows/enableapi?apiid=compute.googleapis.com,spanner.googleapis.com,sqladmin.googleapis.com) for Compute Engine, Cloud SQL and Spanner.

 When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
 For details, see the "Cleaning up" section at the end of this tutorial.